 In fact, the Pink Drink from Starbucks may not not be the only beverage with these lactogenic effects.
-If you haven’t heard of how Body Armor increases milk supply, I have a separate engaging read on that as well.

 While on that topic, I also have a robust list of lactation smoothies recipes that are a great way to drink your way to more milk!

 What is it about coconut milk and breastfeeding that when combined, the milk supply switch is throttled into over-drive?

 We all know that coconut has made a huge splash in the market over the last few years, posing as the total package for many different health needs.